aguevara22/RMHD-NN/README.md

 # Reconstructing RMHD from Physically Informed Neural Networks

-A research code (`rmhdpinn.ipynb`) that implements physics-informed neural networks (PINNs) for resistive magnetohydrodynamics (RMHD).
+A research code (`rmhdpinn.ipynb`) that implements physics-informed neural networks (PINNs) for relativistic magnetohydrodynamics (RMHD).
 Instead of advancing the standard conservative form, the workflow relies on Jacobians of the primitive-variable system (`M`, `AX`, source terms) to measure how well a neural surrogate satisfies the PDEs.
 The notebook first trains a baseline PINN, then iteratively learns residual-correction networks using stored Jacobian operators.

 ## Table of Contents
 - [RMHD](#RMHD)